 Instructions

-(Recommended) Soak the beans overnight in 8 cups of water, then drain and discard the liquid.
-Alternatively, you can use unsoaked beans–I've included cooking times in the recipe.
+(Optional) Soak the beans overnight in 8 cups of water, then drain and discard the liquid.
+Alternatively, you can use unsoaked beans.
+I've included cooking times for both.

 Crockpot Instructions (see stove instructions below)